CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 The Mountainmaws have been raiding caravans along the Crimson Road and the Trident Trail to stockpile provisions for the castle.

 ```
 Old casks of salted meat and sacks of decaying grain fill this storage space.
 Among the supplies, you see a bloodied suit of chain mail, a heavy crossbow, and a drawn longsword bearing the emblem of Reddwall on its hilt.
-While the stored goods here are inedible by human standards, the Vermkins can endure them when fresher food is unavailable.
+While the stored goods here are inedible by civilized standards, the Vermkins can endure them when fresher food is unavailable.
 ```

 One small cask contains an exceptional dwarven brandy, overlooked by the Vermkins due to its size.
 The cask holds the equivalent of twenty servings.
 Consuming a glass of this brandy restores 1 hit point, but drinking two glasses within an hour results in being poisoned for one hour.